Catholic Church sexual abuse cases by country: Netherlands

-Since 1995 the church established new procedures to receive reports of sexual abuse.
+Since 1995, the church established new procedures to receive reports of sexual abuse.
 Alleged victims can notify a central church institution, called Secretariaat Rooms-Katholiek Kerkgenootschap (SRRK).
 The church made this change in response to charges of alleged cases of sexual abuse by religious members of the Roman Catholic Church.

-On 14 May 1998 damages of €56,800 were paid by the diocese of Rotterdam to the victim of sexual abuse by a diocesan priest; this was part of a settlement to avoid civil prosecution.
+On 14 May 1998, damages of €56,800 were paid by the diocese of Rotterdam to the victim of sexual abuse by a diocesan priest; this was part of a settlement to avoid civil prosecution.

-Father J. Ceelen, pastor of the parishes of Lieshout and of Mariahout (municipality of Laarbeek), quit his post after allegations of sexual abuse on 1 September 2005.
+J. Ceelen, pastor of the parishes of Lieshout and of Mariahout (municipality of Laarbeek), quit his post after allegations of sexual abuse on 1 September 2005.

-In February 2010 Salesians were accused of sexual abuse in their juvenate Don Rua in 's-Heerenberg.
+In February 2010, Salesians were accused of sexual abuse in their juvenate Don Rua in 's-Heerenberg.
 Salesian bishop of Rotterdam van Luyn pleaded for a thorough investigation.

-In 2011 the Deetman Commission, acting on the 2010 request of the Conference of Bishops and the Dutch Religious Conference, reported on its inquiry into abuse cases from 1945 to 2010 affecting children entrusted to the care of the church in the Netherlands.
+In 2011, the Deetman Commission, acting on the 2010 request of the Conference of Bishops and the Dutch Religious Conference, reported on its inquiry into abuse cases from 1945 to 2010 affecting children entrusted to the care of the church in the Netherlands.